noddos/noddos/README.md

 		> insert after line 772: procd_add_jail_mount_rw $dnsmasqlogfile

-	# After restart, there should be a /tmp/dnsmasq.log file
+After restart, there should be a /tmp/dnsmasq.log file
 	service dnsmasq restart

-	# download the package and install it
+Download the package and install it
 	wget <package-url>
 	opkg install <package>